Fulfilled-Koala/M3U2TrelloApp-LucasPatron/README.md

 ### Project Structure

-Inside the project, you will find the following directories:
+Inside the project, you will find the [src](src/) directory, containing the root of the application.

-- [public](public/): The public directory contains the compiled application.
-- [src](src/): The source directory contains the TypeScript files to be compiled.

 Within the `src` directory, you will find the following directories: